- Maximum class size: 16 students with one full day teacher, one half day teacher and parent aides.

 - Extended hours from 7:00 AM to 6:00 PM

 Why do parents and students choose kindergarten and first grade at New Morning School?

 By partnering with the staff at New Morning School you are giving your child a gift – a gift of an early foundation of learning and play which is grounded in the latest brain science and supported by the work of Swiss psychologist Jean Piaget.

 Small Class Size

-The class size is limited to 12 students.
-One teacher is assisted by two teacher aides.
+The class size is limited to 16 students.
+One lead teacher, an associate teacher and two teacher aides.